A slate roof is the pinnacle of roof covering choices.

-A standard roof structure is not built to hold the weight of slate.
 In fact, the normal roof is engineered to support a dead weight (the weight of the shingles and occasional snow load) of 15 pounds per square foot.
 A slate roofing system would need to be engineered to hold 27 to 50 pounds per square foot — a substantial difference — in order to avoid collapse.

-If you are building a new home, this additional strength requirement can be engineered into the framing from the start of construction.
-However, if you are replacing an old shingle roof that was not designed to carry the weight of slate, you will have to get a certified engineer involved in the process and that can add thousands of dollars to the cost of your roof.
+If you are building a new home, this additional strength requirement can be engineered into the framing from the start of construction, but if you are replacing an old shingle roof that was not designed to carry the weight of slate, you will have to get a certified engineer involved in the process that can add thousands of dollars to the cost of your roof.
 If you decide to guess at what would be needed to brace your existing framing, you may end up with your roofing system sitting in your lap.

 The additional slate roofing weight requires that you are diligent with regular maintenance checks.
 If you purchased a home with a slate roof already installed, you need to periodically check the roof structure in the attic to make sure that excessive bowing is not occurring in any of the truss members as a result of this weight.

 2. Maintenance concerns